From abundance, all benefits flow

 • It supports school rolls, rural fire services, and regional social/sporting groups.

-• It underpins a regional economic ecosystem, helping sustain rural South Island infrastructure and services.
+• It underpins a regional economic ecosystem, helping sustain infrastructure and services in rural areas of the country.

 • The industry’s strategic approach balances economic return with resource sustainability and market-driven quality standards.